Atlantic City in Fremont County, Wyoming — The American West (Mountains)

 Today, Atlantic City remains a community of resilient souls where modern homes coexist with historic log cabins in one of Wyoming’s oldest cities.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Miners Delight: The Boom’s Broken Promises (approx. 1.8 miles away); Fort Stambaugh, 1870-1878 (approx. 2.1 miles away); Gold Flakes to Yellowcake Historic Mine Trail (approx. 2½ miles away); The Atlantic City Project (approx. 2½ miles away); The Carissa Mine: Cycle of Boom and Bust (approx. 3.7 miles away); South Pass City: Wyoming’s Biggest Gold Boom and Bust (approx. 3.7 miles away); Esther Hobart Morris (approx. 4 miles away); South Pass and South Pass City (approx. 4.1 miles away).
+Miners Delight: The Boom’s Broken Promises (approx. 1.8 miles away); Fort Stambaugh, 1870-1878 (approx. 2.1 miles away); Gold Flakes to Yellowcake Historic Mine Trail (approx. 2½ miles away); The Atlantic City Project (approx. 2½ miles away); Rock Creek (approx. 2½ miles away); Miner’s Delight (approx. 3.6 miles away); The Carissa Mine: Cycle of Boom and Bust (approx. 3.7 miles away); South Pass City: Wyoming’s Biggest Gold Boom and Bust (approx. 3.7 miles away).
 Touch for a list and map of all markers in Atlantic City.

 Also see . . .
 Atlantic City: South Pass Mining District - Wyoming Tales and Trails.
 The town claimed the honor of having the first brewery in the Territory.
 Atlantic City was noted for its "French" section which appealed to lonely miners.
-After the intial gold rush the town began to fade until the arrival of French engineer Emile Granier who attempted to revive mining.
-On behalf of French interests he purchased a (Submitted on January 5, 2015, by Barry Swackhamer of San Jose, California.)
+(Submitted on January 5, 2015, by Barry Swackhamer of Brentwood, California.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 5, 2015, by Barry Swackhamer of San Jose, California.
-This page has been viewed 323 times since then and 20 times this year.
-Photos: 1, 2, 3. submitted on January 5, 2015, by Barry Swackhamer of San Jose, California. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on January 5, 2015, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 414 times since then and 6 times this year.
+Photos: 1, 2, 3. submitted on January 5, 2015, by Barry Swackhamer of Brentwood, California. • Andrew Ruppenstein was the editor who published this page.